 Bob calls Kiara and confirms that she meets those criteria.
 Now he’s ready to convert the referral to an opportunity.

-- In the navigation bar, choose Leads and Referrals.
+- In the navigation menu, choose Leads.

 - Click the client name.
 In this example, Kiara Shah.

 - From the actions dropdown menu, choose Convert.

 - Select whether to create an account or choose an existing one.
 Since Kiara already has an account at Bob’s company, he selects Choose Existing and searches for her account.